Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 to the use of the soil, as indicated in Tbl. \@ref(tab:rootingdepths); see also @SSDS1993 [p.60].

-Root restriction can be also inferred by certain pedogenic horizons, such as *fragipans*.
+Root restriction can be also influenced by certain pedogenic horizons, such as *fragipans*.
 A change in particle size distribution alone, as for example loamy sand over gravel, is not always a basis for physical root restriction.
 A common indication of physical root restriction is a